 Option Use to

 (no option) Display interrupts currently in use.

 n Display one or more interrupts by number.

 ALL Display all interrupts.

 PROC Display per-processor interrupt information.

 ALLOC Display allocated interrupts.

-REAL Display interrupts that occurred while the OS was in real mode and that were then reflected back to protected mode to be serviced.
+Option Use to REAL Display interrupts that occurred while the OS was in real mode and that were then reflected back to protected mode to be serviced.